-You can now go and get a tattoo at colette
+Thom Browne held a tattoo pop-up at colette

 Thom Browne is known for its often shrunken silhouette and sharp tailoring, with an emphasis on suits that feel less arrogant than its preppy American peers.
 “Thom’s vision for menswear was crystal clear,” Andelman muses.
 “Each of his fashion shows has offered the most impressive experience, confirming Thom not only as a fashion designer but a real artist” – a statement supported by his most recent capsule collection, featuring dog print suits, surf and skateboards and pyjamas.

-The collection will be displayed alongside a tattoo parlour on the second floor and though it will only last a month, is part of an initiative that will see six brands take over the space and is colette’s way of going out with a bang.
+Unfortunately, you’re too late to get a tat from the tattoo parlour that was briefly installed on the second floor, but the installation itself will last a month.
+It’s part of an initiative that will see six brands take over the space and is colette’s way of going out with a bang.
 Demna Gvasalia has already had a go, and his Balenciaga-branded merch – including lighters, mugs and neck rests – sold out quicker than Beyoncé tickets.
 We look forward to Chanel and Saint Laurent’s contributions later this year.

 The capsule collection will be available on the second floor of colette until October 28.